Qonfused/OCE-Build/docs/schema/Schema.md

 **Failsafe**: `Create`

 **Description**: Update SMBIOS fields approach:
-* `TryOverwrite` --- `Overwrite` if new size is \textless{}= than the page-aligned original and there are no issues with legacy region unlock. `Create` otherwise.
+* `TryOverwrite` --- `Overwrite` if new size is <= than the page-aligned original and there are no issues with legacy region unlock. `Create` otherwise.
 Has issues on some types of firmware.
 * `Create` --- Replace the tables with newly allocated EfiReservedMemoryType at AllocateMaxAddress without any fallbacks.
 * `Overwrite` --- Overwrite existing gEfiSmbiosTableGuid and gEfiSmbiosTable3Guid data if it fits new size.
 Abort with unspecified state otherwise.
 * `Custom` --- Write SMBIOS tables (`gEfiSmbios(3)TableGuid`) to `gOcCustomSmbios(3)TableGuid` to workaround firmware overwriting SMBIOS contents at ExitBootServices.
 Otherwise equivalent to `Create`.
 Requires patching AppleSmbios.kext and AppleACPIPlatform.kext to read from another GUID: `"EB9D2D31"` - `"EB9D2D35"` (in ASCII), done automatically by `CustomSMBIOSGuid` quirk.